Online

 IVGC Bratislava 2025 - Visual Effects Transformations VI

-IVGC is a two-day international conference organized by the Visual Effects and Game Design Studio of the Film and Television Faculty of the Academy of Music and Dramatic Arts in Bratislava every year in April.
-It is the 12th continuation of the VFX Studio's activities in the search for the development of visual effects and the 6th continuation , which strives for an international level of interpreted scientific knowledge.
-It takes place simultaneously as a face-to-face and distance meeting of students via video conference connection using the MS Teams program.
+IVGC is a two-day international conference organized by the Visual Effects and Game Design Department of the Film and Television Faculty of the Academy of Music and Dramatic Arts in Bratislava every year in April.
+It is the 12th continuation of the VFX Department's activities in the search for the development of visual effects and the 6th continuation, which strives for an international level of interpreted scientific knowledge.
+It takes place simultaneously as a face-to-face and distance meeting of students via video conference connection using the MS TEAMS program.

 This year, IVGC took place on April 10-11, 2025.